Excel VBA Insert Column

 Sub VBAColumn2() Dim Column As Range: Set Column = Application.Range("B:B") Column.Insert Shift:=xlShiftToRight, CopyOrigin:=xlFormatFromRightOrBelow End Sub

 Step 9: Now it is completed.
 We can compile the code and run it.
-We will see a new column between Colum1 and Column2 will get added as shown below.
+As shown below, a new column between Colum1 and Column2 will be added.

 Example #3 – VBA Insert Column

-This example is another easiest way to insert a column in VBA.
+This example is another straightforward way to insert a column in VBA.

 Step 1: Insert a new Module